lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    The *reset_timestep* command is optional.
-It is used here because the *minimize* command is usually performed over an arbitrary number of steps.
+    In general, resetting the step of the simulation to 0 using the *reset_timestep* command is optional.
+It is used here because the number of iterations performed by the *minimize* command is usually not a round number (since the minimization stops when one of four criteria is reached).

 ..  container:: justify